berhaime9/empolyeeMangement/README.md

 ### STEP 2

-after installation is compelete start then backend by applying above command
+After installation is compelete start then backend by applying below command.

 ```
 node index.js